bertptrs/gatekeeper-utils/README.md

 I recommend that you register the package in the `core` packages, but if you only use the filters, or just the commands, you could register it in the `web` and `cli` packages respectively.

 ## Available commands
 Currently, there are three supported commands.
-These commands are registe-red automatically when the plugin is loaded.
+These commands are registered automatically when the plugin is loaded.
 All commands are prefixed with `gatekeeper::` to prevent naming collisions.
 - `user.create` helps you create new users.
 - `user.activate` (de)activates user accounts.
 - `user.password` can set new passwords for users.